 US Postal Service mailing classes can be pretty complicated.
 To make the mail move efficiently and at a low cost, the USPS has established lots of rules and regulations that determine the mailing class of your mailpieces and how you must configure and prepare the mail.
 Fortunately, mail classification is not something an average businessperson or marketer needs to spend their time studying.
 Mailing professionals, automated mailing software and print service providers can assist you with the decision making process between USPS Marketing Mail and USPS First Class Mail products.

 Sometimes you have a choice about which mailing class is best for your campaigns, though, and it pays to have a basic understanding of the differences in relevant mailing classes.
 Making the wrong decision can have a big impact on your costs and the performance of your campaigns.

-Marketers sending letters and postcards must choose between two classifications: Marketing Mail and First Class.
+Marketers sending letters and postcards must choose between two classifications: USPS Marketing Mail and First Class.

 Table of contents